 The professor will give feedback to the students the same day reports are due.

-In addition, the professor will be available to meet individually during her office hours to discuss any issues and/or concerns they may have with regard to their writing skills.
+In addition, the professor and the Teaching Assistant will be available to meet individually during office hours to discuss any issues and/or concerns they may have with regard to their writing skills.